 - Velotrade verifies the details of your company (fully digital, no paper documents)

-- The API are set-up between the E-Commerce Marketplace platform and Velotrade
+- The API is set-up between the E-Commerce Marketplace platform and Velotrade

-- Funding is transferred to your bank account
+- The financial institution transfers funds to your bank account